DMVis/DMVis/documentation/DATA.md

 # What data is supported in DMVis

-Once you have installed DMVis after following [this](INSTALLING.md) guide, you can start using it to visualize your data.
+Once you have installed DMVis after following [this](INSTALLING.md) guide, you can start using it to visualise your data.
 This guide will inform you about the types of data that DMVis supports and how to add data to your visualisation.

 ## Adding data to your visualisation